data-forge/data-forge-js/README.md

 		// ... do something with the column ...
 	}

-The advantage to having a Series of columns, rather than a normal JavaScript array is that you can access to all the tools that Series offers for slicing and dicing a sequence, for example:
+The advantage to having a Series of columns, rather than a normal JavaScript array is that you can access  all the tools that Series offers for slicing and dicing a sequence, for example:

 	var sortedColumnsSubject = dataFrame.getColumns()
 		.where(column => column.name !== "Date")